lifepillar/vim-mucomplete/Readme.md

 # Getting Started

-No configuration is required, just start pressing `<tab>` or `<s-tab>` after at least two consecutive non-space characters.
+No configuration is required, just start pressing `<tab>` or `<s-tab>` to complete a word.
 If you want to enable automatic completion, put

 ```vim let g:mucomplete#enable_auto_at_startup = 1 ```